 All Rheumatoid Arthritis disease is not the same.
-What are the four courses of RA?

 Historically speaking, there are four general courses which Rheumatoid Arthritis can take.
 These are the general patterns which have been observed over many decades.
 They describe the course that the disease will take.
 In spite of individual differences, patients generally fit into one of these categories.